Male Breast Surgery – Gynecomastia

 Male breast reduction surgery, also called gynecomastia, is the surgical correction of over-developed or enlarged breasts in men.
 Gynecomastia is the medical term for the disorder.
 True gynecomastia is not related to obesity and cannot be corrected by diet or exercise.

-Male breast reduction surgery involves reducing breast size through the removal of excess breast tissue, fat, and skin.
+Male breast surgery involves reducing breast size through the removal of excess breast tissue, fat, and skin.
 This is done through liposuction and/or surgical incisions resulting in flattening and enhancing the chest contours.
 The type of surgery recommended for you will be determined by your body shape, your breast tissue, and the goals you and Dr. Loghmanee or Dr. Cerio discuss.

 Am I a good candidate for gynecomastia?